 2 additional FTEs were added for management and oversight due to structural changes to the team resulting from the additional Phase II activities.
+The implementation costs are reflected in police costs, below.

 Police

 FTE numbers were estimated based on number of additional teams needed to investigate new ML/TF cases arising from Phase II activities.
 Costs were determined by FIU Staff costs and estimated overhead cost per FTE.